-Get started with Azure DNS using the Azure portal
+Quickstart: Configure Azure DNS for name resolution using the Azure Portal

-A DNS zone is used to host the DNS records for a particular domain.
+A DNS zone is used to contain the DNS entries for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
-Each DNS record for your domain is then created inside this DNS zone.
-Finally, to publish your DNS zone to the Internet, you need to configure the name servers for the domain.
-Each of these steps is described below.
+Each DNS entry (or record) for your domain is then created inside this DNS zone.
+The following steps show you how to do this.

 Create a DNS zone

-On the Hub menu, click and click New > Networking > and then click DNS zone to open the Create DNS zone blade.
+In the upper left, click + Create a resource, then Networking, and then DNS zone to open the Create DNS zone page.

 Create a DNS record

-At the top of the DNS zone blade, select + Record set to open the Add record set blade.
+At the top of the DNS zone page, select + Record set to open the Add record set page.